ControlledChaos/controlled-chaos-plugin/README.md

 ![](https://raw.githubusercontent.com/ControlledChaos/controlled-chaos-plugin/master/assets/images/controlled-chaos-github-banner.jpg)

+## Archived

+This plugin has been replaced by the [Site Core](https://github.com/ControlledChaos/sitecore) plugin, which offers most of what this plugin offers plus more.
+The code has been updated to operate with new PHP versions and is generally more sophisticated.
+Check it out!

 ## Plugin Overview

 Controlled Chaos Plugin is a tool — a means to an end.
 It is not intended to be used as is, without further development, however it can be used as such.
 I use it to build site-specific plugins for clients.